webplatform/docs/concepts/mobile_web/mobile_debugging/index.md

 == Remote debugging ==

-Several tools enable developers to run a debugger user interface on one device to debug a web page running on another: For example, to debug a web page displayed on your phone from your laptop.
+Several tools enable developers to run a debugger user interface on one device in order to debug a web page running on another: for example, from your laptop debug a web page displayed on your phone.

 Most tools for remote debugging require some setup; in particular, browser tools require port forwarding to be initiated from the command line.